BalticMicrosoftDevelopersCommunity/letsbuild-2021/4.Testing-and-Dependency-injection/Topic Highlight/README.md

 * what is the ASP.NET MVC dependency injection and how to use it
 * how to write unit tests
-* how to test code using EntityFramework Core
+* how to test code using Entity Framework Core
 * what is the Automapper, Mock, FluentAssertion and other frameworks for testing.